datumforge/atlas-buildkite-plugin/README.md

 ## Environment Variables

-The `ATLAS_CLOUD_TOKEN` is required to be set in the environment before the plugin can run
+1. `ATLAS_CLOUD_TOKEN` is required to be set in the environment before the plugin can run
+1. `TURSO_TOKEN` is required if you are applying your schema to a turso database

 ## Developing